AdamClements3/AWBot/README.md

 - Discord.py - API used for running a bot in a Discord Server
 - Flask - Used to host a simple web server to keep the bot running
 - OpenAI API - Used to request an AI response from GPT-3.5 (same version of GPT that ChatGPT uses)
+- Utilizes a docker image on AWS Lambda so that the deployment goes smoothly
+- Deployed via AWS CDK

   ![WW](https://github.com/AdamClements3/AWBot/assets/12504752/f04b7737-e39d-462c-a2bc-70e089b4ec84)